davidpatrickrose/au-privacy-policy/privacy-policy.md

 ### What the Provider uses Personal Information for.

-Provider may collect, use, hold and disclose Personal Information in order to:
+Provider may collect, use, hold and disclose Personal Information in order:

 {{information uses}}